 - For example, an easy way to make money.

 - For example, steps to earning cash.

-Those example titles is not targeted to a audience.
+Those example titles are not targeted to an audience.

 3. A writing style that is a copy of the news.